Sophomore Won Conference Championship, Placed Ninth At NCAA Championships

-Josh Gregory, an SMU alumnus and back-to-back GCAA National Coach of the Year in 2010 and 2011, as well as being Golfweek Coach of the Year in 2010, was named SMU's Head Men's Golf Coach during the summer of 2011.
+Josh Gregory is entering his fourth season (2014-15) as SMU Men's Golf Head Coach.
+Gregory, an SMU alumnus and back-to-back GCAA National Coach of the Year in 2010 and 2011, as well as being Golfweek Coach of the Year in 2010, was named head coach during the summer of 2011.
 Gregory arrived on the Hilltop after leading Augusta State to back-to-back NCAA Championships in 2010 and 2011.

 Over his first nine seasons, Gregory produced 11 All-American selections, five Cleveland Golf All-America scholars, 16 All-South Region picks and 10 NCAA All-Independent selections along with six Palmer Cup team selections as well as two Walker Cup selections and a Ryder Cup selection.
 Under Gregory's leadership, ASU claimed 18 tournament titles while advancing to eight NCAA Regionals and five NCAA Championships.
 With back-to-back NCAA titles, Gregory's Jaguars became the first team to win back-to-back titles since Houston in 1984-85.